FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 **Automatic Device Provisioning**

-FlowForge 1.4 now includes automatic device onboarding for fleets of devices.
-Simply download a FlowForge device provisioning credential to a new device or fleet of devices.
-On device restart, the FlowForge agent and the Node-RED snapshot will automatically be provisioned to the device.
+Most prominently, FlowForge 1.4 features automatic device onboarding for fleets.
+Simply download a FlowForge device provisioning credential to allow quick roll-out to a whole fleet, without the need to have device specific configuration.
+When the agent starts, the FlowForge agent and the Node-RED snapshot will automatically be provisioned to the device and start operations.
 [Issue #1212](https://github.com/flowforge/flowforge/issues/1212)

 <div><iframe width="560" height="315" src="https://www.youtube.com/embed/XTVw4O4-Crg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>